 Following are the minimum ingredients that should be contained in a project plan.
-It is a good idea to keep these in a looseleaf notebook.
-Initially, the notebook will contain only the plan.
-As the project is managed, reports, changes, and other documents will be added, so that when the project is completed the notebook will contain a complete history of the project, which can be used by others as data for planning and managing their own projects.
+It is a good idea to keep these in a centralized project database.
+Initially, the electronic file will contain only the plan.
+As the project is managed, reports, changes, and other documents will be added, so that when the project is completed the file will contain a complete history of the project, which can be used by others as data for planning and managing their own projects.